Hyper Hoare Logic: (Dis-)Proving Program Hyperproperties (extended version): Synchronous Reasoning Over Different Branches

-\peter{An important example is} information flow security, which requires that programs that manipulate secret data (such as passwords) do not expose secret information to their users.
+A $k$-safety hyperproperty~\cite{hyperproperties} is a property that characterizes \emph{all combinations of} $k$ executions of the same program.
+An important example is information flow security, which requires that programs that manipulate secret data (such as passwords) do not expose secret information to their users.
 In other words, the content of high-sensitivity (secret) variables must not leak into low-sensitivity (public) variables.
-For deterministic programs, information flow security is often formalized as \emph{non-interference} (NI)~\cite{volpano1996nonInterference}, \peter{a 2-safety hyperproperty}: Any two executions of the program with the same low-sensitivity (\emph{low} for short) inputs (but potentially different high-sensitivity inputs) must have the same low outputs.
+For deterministic programs, information flow security is often formalized as \emph{non-interference} (NI)~\cite{volpano1996nonInterference}, a 2-safety hyperproperty: Any two executions of the program with the same low-sensitivity (\emph{low} for short) inputs (but potentially different high-sensitivity inputs) must have the same low outputs.
 That is, for all pairs of executions $\tau_1, \tau_2$, if $\tau_1$ and $\tau_2$ agree on the initial values of all low variables, they must also agree on the final values of all low variables.
 This ensures that the final values of low variables are not influenced by the values of high variables.
 Assuming for simplicity that we have only one low variable $l$, the hyper-triple $\simpleHoare{\low{l}}{C_1}{\low{l}}$, where $\low{l} \triangleq (\forall \inSet{\varphi_1}, \inSet{\varphi_2} \ldotp \varphi_1(l) = \varphi_2(l))$, expresses that $C_1$ satisfies NI: If all states in $S$ have the same value for $l$, then all final states reachable by executing $C_1$ in any initial state $\varphi \in S$ will have the same value for $l$.
-Note that this set-based definition is equivalent to the standard definition based on pairs of executions.
-In particular, \peter{instantiating $S$ with a set of two states directly yields the standard} definition.
+Note that this set-based definition is equivalent to the standard definition based on pairs of executions; Instantiating $S$ with a set of two states directly yields the standard definition.